Work starts on sustainable Community Diagnostic Centre

-Construction has commenced on our energy-efficient Community Diagnostics Centre in Hereford for Wye Valley NHS Trust, which will provide a calming and reassuring environment for diagnostic imaging and testing.
+Construction has commenced on our energy-efficient Community Diagnostic Centre in Hereford for Wye Valley NHS Trust, which will provide a calming and reassuring environment for diagnostic imaging and testing.

 Designed in collaboration with Architype and being constructed by Speller Metcalfe, the £18 million centre is part of a national initiative to boost NHS diagnostic capacity by providing Community Diagnostic Centres (CDCs) in local communities across the country.